swiftlang/swift-evolution/proposals/nnnn-closure-isolation-control.md

 `@_inheritActorContext` is currently used by the `Task` initializer in the standard library which should be updated to use `@inheritsIsolation` instead.

+One further related clarification of isolation inheritence is that non-`@Sendable` local functions should always inherit their enclosing isolation (unless explicitly `nonisolated` or isolated some other way).

 ### Distributed actor isolation

 `isolated` capture parameter works with distributed actors, however only statically "known to be local" distributed actors may be promoted to `isolated`.
 Currently, this is achieved only through an `isolated` distributed actor type, meaning that a task can only be made isolated to a distributed actor if the value already was isolated, like this: